-6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
+- 6. Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

-Cultural heritage Natural heritage

-National/federal Process completed or continuously updated Process completed or continuously updated

-Regional/provincial/state Not applicable

-Local Not applicable
+Cultural heritage Natural heritage National/federal Process completed or continuously updated Process completed or continuously updated Regional/provincial/state Not applicable Not applicable Local Process completed or continuously updated Process completed or continuously updated Other Not applicable

-Other Not applicable